 You will either be asked to fill out a form in a safe area, or a member of staff will ask you the questions directly at the start of the appointment.

-Currently to reduce the number of people in the building, we would ask that you come alone to the appointment.
+Currently, to reduce the number of people in the building, we would ask that you come alone to your appointment.

 However, you may bring along a designated carer if you need one.